-It allows organizations to use their existing technology and software assets to customize them for specific needs without repeatedly developing everything from scratch every time a user needs something changed (or added).
+It allows organizations to use their existing technology and software assets to customize them for specific needs.
+With this, they don’t need to repeatedly develop everything from scratch every time a user needs something changed (or added).
 This article explains the five system integration methods.

 Point-to-point system integration is a process in which two or more systems are connected in a way that lets them communicate with each other.
-System integrators use this method to connect two different networks, such as a private and public network, or even two different computer systems within the same company.
+System integrators use this method to connect two different networks.
+For example as a private and public network, or even two different computer systems within the same company.

 Point-to-point system integration is often used when connecting software applications that different companies or organizations develop.
 In this case, it is necessary for one piece of software to communicate with another piece of software without using any other network resources.

 Vertical system integration is an approach to building products that allows them to be designed and produced to maximize efficiency, minimize waste, and create a seamless process for the customer.

 A vertical system integrator is an organization that designs, manufactures, and markets products for large-scale customers.
 They typically work with large companies or government agencies who want to purchase their products rather than buy them from suppliers.

 They also often work within industries such as aerospace and defense, medical equipment manufacturing, biofuel production.
 Specifically in those industries where large amounts of specialized equipment are involved in the production process.

 Horizontal system integration combines multiple components of a company to create a more efficient, effective, and streamlined approach to business operations.
 The idea behind horizontal system integration is that it allows for the easy flow of information between different departments within a company, which helps to integrate all the different functions into one cohesive whole.

 System integrators use this method to integrate data across multiple sources and platforms, allowing for one unified view of information across all related departments within a company.

 Start system integration is a process that integrates your company’s systems into the SAP.
 Integrating the different systems allows users to access data from multiple sources and provides seamless user experience integration across these systems.